asnar00/firefly/readme.md

 4. older experiments can also be released without NDA
 5. express your mission statement through action.

-TODAY:
-- titles DONE
-- class/subclass map
-- body resize DONE
-- github repo download
-- journal back up and running

-yesterday:
-- python classes and methods DONE
-- deal with overlapping Dependency ranges DONE
-- do the full supercompact tree view.
-It'll rock.
-NEXT
-- embedding service! infrastructure ahoy! needs a super overhaul.

 ## TODO

+NEXT:
+- disambiguate calls by finding type
+- get inter-language callgraphs working again ("remote" barrier)
+- deal with ${} and {} in ts and py strings... annoying but anyway

 ### infrastructure

 - tidy up the server code to use the same library of functions
 - auto-restart of the subsidiary servers (and indeed the main server)
 - proper logging
+- github repo download
+- journal back up and running

+### search
+- exact match in title, contents, mix in with semantic results
+- reset tree view, or don't (use option-press)
+- supercompact graph-to-target node
+- work correctly with all nodes
+- show shortest chain, all chains
+- keep UI state in session
+- proper lexer

 ### visual / UI
-- titlebars per node with Class.method() names
-- tree extends upwards and downwards as far as necessary
+- disambiguate references (.method, importname.method, etc)
 - map class relationships, use it to open multi-class method implementations (Language.importx example)
-- conflicting dependencies (constructor vs classname) DONE
 - supercompact view: want to see all the code !!!
 - class view: don't want to see all the code, just headers
-- want to see class.property etc not just property
-- restrict size of expanded DONE
-- animate size to make it less jarring DONE
-- reopen old trees DONE
-- make sure buttons get highlighted properly DONE
-- serialise session DONE
-- smooth motion DONE
-- noob comes with you
 - open/close logic for multiple references
 - loopback/recursion
 - some way of viewing "boundaries" eg. client/server/python
 - open dependents
-- session persistence DONE
 - multiple sessions
-- restore scroll position on compact DONE
-- transitive close DONE

 - better inter-group position negotiation DONE
 - "focus in" on a node DONE
 - shadows DONE
 - arrows DONE
 - compact view DONE
+- body resize DONE
+- titles DONE
+- python classes and methods DONE
+- deal with overlapping Dependency ranges DONE
+- noob comes with you DONE- restrict size of expanded DONE
+- animate size to make it less jarring DONE
+- reopen old trees DONE
+- make sure buttons get highlighted properly DONE
+- serialise session DONE
+- smooth motion DONE
+- want to see class.property etc not just property DONE
+- titlebars per node with Class.method() names DONE
+- tree extends upwards and downwards as far as necessary DONE
+- conflicting dependencies (constructor vs classname) DONE
+- restore scroll position on compact DONE
+- session persistence DONE
+- transitive close DONE

 ### search / GPT
 - symbolic search